Secretary of state: Federal government

 The position is widely regarded as the most senior in the Cabinet.
-In the presidential line of succession the secretary of state falls first among Cabinet officers, and fourth overall.
+In the presidential line of succession, the secretary of state falls first among Cabinet officers, and fourth overall.
 The secretary of state is also, in protocol, the first Cabinet member in the order of precedence, immediately preceding any former presidents and former first ladies, who are followed by the rest of the Cabinet.

 State government

-In most of the individual states of the United States, the Secretary of State is an administrative officer responsible for certain governmental functions.
+In most of the individual states of the United States, the secretary of state is an administrative officer responsible for certain governmental functions.
 The specific powers and duties of this office depend on the constitution and laws of the particular state, but they often include responsibility for overseeing elections within the state.
 In the state of Oregon the secretary of state is an elected office that acts as the equivalent of a lieutenant governor in other states among many other duties.
-In three states (Massachusetts, Pennsylvania, and Virginia), the position is called "Secretary of the Commonwealth", since these states as well as Kentucky are called "commonwealth" instead of "state".
-In Connecticut, this office is called the "Secretary of the State".
+In three states (Massachusetts, Pennsylvania, and Virginia), the position is called "secretary of the commonwealth," since these states as well as Kentucky are called "commonwealths" instead of "states."
+In Connecticut, this office is called the "secretary of the state".
 In three states (Alaska, Hawaii and Utah), there is no secretary of state.

 Asia

 Brunei

-The State Secretary (Setiausaha Kerajaan) was established to support the Menteri Besar in overseeing Brunei's administrative functions.
+The state secretary (Setiausaha Kerajaan) was established to support the Menteri Besar in overseeing Brunei's administrative functions.
 The position was specifically reserved for Malay Muslims and required nomination by the Sultan.
 Under the 1959 Constitution, the State Secretary became the principal officer managing internal administrative affairs, ensuring departmental coordination and policy consultation.
-The State Secretary also held a seat in the Council of Ministers and worked alongside other key officials like the Attorney General and the State Financial Officer to implement the Sultan’s executive authority.
+The State Secretary also held a seat in the Council of Ministers and worked alongside other key officials like the Attorney General and the State Financial Officer to implement the Sultan's executive authority.
 Additionally, in legal matters involving government personnel, documents signed by the State Secretary, such as those certifying employment details, were accepted as conclusive evidence in court.

 Indonesia

-In Indonesia, the Minister-Secretary of State (Menteri Sekretaris Negara) is a Government official of Ministerial rank who heads the Ministry of State Secretariat.
-The Minister-Secretary of State gives technical and administrative assistance to the President and Vice President in running State affairs.
-In the President's case, the Minister-Secretary of State also provides assistance for the President in his role as Commander-in-chief of Indonesian National Armed Forces.
-In addition, the State Secretary provides the President and Vice President with their reports, coordinates household matters and protocols, as well as assisting in the drafting of bills and/or Governmental regulations.
+In Indonesia, the minister-secretary of state (Menteri Sekretaris Negara) is a government official of ministerial rank who heads the Ministry of State Secretariat.
+The minister-secretary of state gives technical and administrative assistance to the president and vice president in running state affairs.
+In the president's case, the minister-secretary of state also provides assistance for the president in his role as commander-in-chief of the Indonesian National Armed Forces.
+In addition, the state secretary provides the president and vice president with their reports, coordinates household matters and protocols, as well as assisting in the drafting of bills and/or governmental regulations.

 Kuwait

-The Kuwaiti Minister of Foreign Affairs, Dr. Sheikh Muhammad Al-Sabah Al-Salem Al-Sabah, is in charge of international relations of Kuwait, and all Kuwaiti representatives abroad.
+The Kuwaiti minister of foreign affairs, Dr. Sheikh Muhammad Al-Sabah Al-Salem Al-Sabah, is in charge of international relations of Kuwait, and all Kuwaiti representatives abroad.
 Al-Sabah is a member of the cabinet of ministers, and reports directly to Sabah Al-Ahmad Al-Jaber Al-Sabah, The Emir of Kuwait.
 He is also in charge of all the diplomatic representatives in Kuwait.